 Editing “Deadpool 2” footage to reduce the violence and coarse language to meet the PG-13 rating threshold, “Once Upon A Deadpool” also features new scenes with Reynolds filmed for context in framing the story – all recorded guerrilla-style in a single day of shooting.
 The new version will be approximately three minutes shorter than the R-rated version’s run-time.

-And with the holidays just around the corner, there’s also a charity aspect to the new holiday release.
+With the holidays just around the corner, there’s also a charity aspect to the new holiday release.

 “Because it’s the season of giving, we will also be giving $1 for every ticket sold to F*** Cancer, which will be renamed Fudge Cancer just for this limited time ad campaign,” Reynolds tells Deadline, adding a more family-friendly version of the foul-mouthed superhero movie has been talked about for a while.
 “Fox has been asking for a PG-13 basically since the start in 2006.
 I’ve said no since 2006.
 Now, this one time, I said ‘Yes’ on two conditions.
 First, a portion of the proceeds had to go to charity.
 Second, I wanted to kidnap Fred Savage.
 The second condition took some explaining…”